pnp/powershell/documentation/Remove-PnPListItemAttachment.md

 ```

 ### -List
 The ID, Title or Url of the list.
+Note that when providing the name of the list, the list name is case-sensitive.

 ```yaml
 Type: ListPipeBind